dandi/handbook/docs/10_using_dandi.md

 alt="dandi_structure"
 style="width: 70%; height: auto; display: block; margin-left: auto;  margin-right: auto;"/>

-The Client site contains DANDI Python CLI and DANDI Web application and the Server side contains a RESTful API and DANDI JupyterHub.
+The Client side contains the DANDI Python CLI and DANDI Web application and the Server side contains a RESTful API and DANDI JupyterHub.
 The file organization to store data together with metadata is called `Dandiset`.

 ## Dandisets